Dreksh/bazel-swift-openapi-generator/README.md

 ### Adding the Module

-There is a [known issue](#not-hosted-in-a-bazel-repository) where this module can't be manually added into the `MODULE.bazel` file.
+There is a [known issue](#not-hosted-in-a-bazel-registry) where this module can't be manually added into the `MODULE.bazel` file.
 The current method is to follow modify the `WORKSPACE` file, not relying on Bazel's module system.

-When the issue is resolved, and this module is added to a Bazel repository, the dependency is added by inserting this line into `MODULE.bazel`:
+When the issue is resolved, and this module is added to a Bazel registry, the dependency is added by inserting this line into `MODULE.bazel`:
 ```skylark
 bazel_dep(name = "swift-openapi-generator", version = "1.0.0-alpha1")